HaimengBai/431slides/class20/README.md

         - and at 8 PM on Friday Nov 17 and Saturday Nov 18.
     - **PLEASE feel absolutely ZERO obligation to attend**.
 I mention this so you have the details if you are interested.
 I would be happy to see you there, but you won't get any extra credit for coming, *nor will I think any less of you should you not attend*.

-5. Points of Clarification (reacting to student questions)
+5. Points of Clarification and Information (reacting to student feedback)
     - If you use `read.csv` to read in a file, then if you want to create a tibble, you need to pipe the result into the `tbl_df` function.
 If you instead use `read_csv` to read in a file, then it creates a tibble automatically.
 So why not use `read_csv` all the time?
 Because it doesn't create factors out of string variables, and, at least in 431-432, that's usually what we want it to do.
-    - Some typos have been (or are about to be) corrected in the Course Notes.
+    - Working with dates can be tricky.
+The tidyverse approach uses [the lubridate package](http://lubridate.tidyverse.org/).
+Take a look, especially if your project data contain dates.
+    - Want to identify regions of the United States?
+The Census Bureau has 9 official divisions, [which you can review on Wikipedia](https://en.wikipedia.org/wiki/List_of_regions_of_the_United_States#Official_regions_of_the_United_States).
+    - Want to sort countries of the world into regions?
+The UN specifies 5 regions, [which you can review on Wikipedia](https://en.wikipedia.org/wiki/United_Nations_Regional_Groups)
+    - Want to divide Ohio's counties into five regions?
+I suggest [the approach shown in this image](http://ohiostockphotography.com/root/OhioStockPhotography/editorAssets/lrg/New%20Ohio%20Regions%20Map%20350dpi%20copy.jpg), although there are a variety of other alternatives.
     - Here's a note on the distinction between [extraversion and extroversion from Scientific American]( https://blogs.scientificamerican.com/beautiful-minds/the-difference-between-extraversion-and-extroversion/ ).
 This comes up because the TIPI spells this (appropriately, as it turns out) as "extraversion".
+   - You may find the [data.world](https://data.world/) project interesting.
+I know nothing about it, personally.
+   - Some typos have been (or are about to be) corrected in the Course Notes.

 ## Announcements after class: